 - What do you know about the employer?
 Never request an interview without having information about the employer.
 Visit their website, and then decide if you are still interested.

 - The interviewer will be very interested in your career objective and geographic preference.
 Don’t request an interview thinking that they may have something else in their job pool—employers are usually here for very specific opportunities.

 - On-Campus Interviewing is not offered to students to practice interviewing skills.
 Career Services offers seminars, individual appointments, and a mock interview service to help you develop your interviewing skills.

 - How do I increase my chances?

-Many students request interviews for each opening, hoping that they will be increasing their chances for an interview.
+Many students request interviews for each opening, hoping that they will be increasing their chances of an interview.
 In reality, this may not be the case.
 If you have sound academic credentials, a clearly expressed career objective, and the background to support that objective, you will be a strong candidate.
-You will increase the chances of being granted an on-campus interview if you present yourself effectively on your resume and only request interviews for positions about which you are able to express genuine interest.
+You will increase the chances of being granted an on-campus interview if you present yourself effectively on your résumé and only request interviews for positions about which you are able to express genuine interest.

 - Who can assist me with specific questions?

 Career Services has career counselors available to assist you in discussing your interests, qualifications, and the job search process in general.
 To meet with a career counselor, call 898-6164, or visit the office in 125 Reed to schedule a time.

 - On-Campus Interviewing for Non-technical Majors